 Do you like peanuts?
-Then you might want to head to the “Peanut Capital of the World” in Dothan, Alabama November 6-15, 2015
+Then you might want to head to the “Peanut Capital of the World” in Dothan, Alabama in the fall

 Each fall the largest peanut festival in the world is held in Dothan, Alabama to “honor local peanut farmers and to celebrate the harvest season.”

 Dothan is the heart of peanut country.
-Did you know that the majority of all the peanuts grown in the Untied States area grown within a 100 mile radius of Dothan?
+Did you know that the majority of all the peanuts grown in United States area grown within a 100 mile radius of Dothan?

 The first festival started on a “near freezing Thursday Thursday, November 10, 1938.
 It lasted three days, and included a pageant, parade, play and a grand ball.
 The guest speaker that year was Dr. George Washington Carver.